marco-vrinssen/ReloadButton/README.md

 # Reload Button

-World of Warcraft Retail addon that provides quick UI reload with a simple right-click.
+World of Warcraft addon to reload UI with a right-click.

 ## Features

-- Right-click the main menu button (game menu icon) to instantly reload the UI
+- Reloads UI when right-clicking the main menu button
-- No need to type `/reload` anymore

-## Compatibility
+## Usage

-- **Interface Version**: 11.2.0 (The War Within)
-- **Game Version**: World of Warcraft Retail
+Right-click the game menu icon to reload.